 ABOUT DR. CONRAD

-I am an Assistant Professor of English at Kent State University at Stark where I teach American literature and college writing.
-Recently I was named a Fulbright U.S. Scholar and will be serving as a Visiting Professor at the University of Graz, Austria, in 2022.
+I am an Assistant Professor of English at Clayton State University where I teach American literature and composition.
+This year I am the Fulbright-Botstiber scholar at the University of Graz, Austria.

 To see a list of publications and conference presentations, please head over to scholarship.

-As an educator, I work with students in interdisciplinary subjects, including American literature, composition, and women’s studies.
+As an educator, I work with students in interdisciplinary subjects, including American literature, American studies, women’s studies, and composition.
 For a better idea of my work as an educator, head over to Teaching.

 Areas of interest:

 19thC, 18thC, American Literature, Women’s Studies, African American Literature, Print Culture, Material Culture, Periodical Studies, Social Justice, Protest Literature and Culture, Environmental Humanities, Rhetoric and Composition